kbengine/kbengine/kbe/src/lib/python/Doc/library/functions.rst

    (where :func:`open` is declared), :mod:`os`, :mod:`os.path`, :mod:`tempfile`,
    and :mod:`shutil`.

+   .. versionchanged:: 3.3
+      The *opener* parameter was added.
+      The ``'x'`` mode was added.
+      :exc:`IOError` used to be raised, it is now an alias of :exc:`OSError`.
+      :exc:`FileExistsError` is now raised if the file opened in exclusive creation mode (``'x'``) already exists.

+   .. versionchanged:: 3.4
+      The file is now non-inheritable.

+   .. deprecated-removed:: 3.4 4.0
+      The ``'U'`` mode.

 ..
 XXX works for bytes too, but should it?
 .. function:: ord(c)